 After receiving their elk permit, all hunters have the option to then apply for a particular Elk Hunting Unit and Regulated Area.
 Hunters may enter a party application (up to 3 people) when applying for an Elk Hunting Unit, but may not apply as a party for a Regulated Area.
 If drawn for a Regulated area, hunters are assigned to the Elk Hunting Unit that it is located in by default, and hunters have the ability to hunt that Regulated Area in addition to any other public or private land they have permission to hunt within that Elk Hunting Unit.
 Regulated Areas may include Wildlife Management Areas, Hunter Access Areas, and Voucher Cooperator properties.
-Elk hunting on these areas is restricted by KDFWR and landowners in order for us to control hunting pressure and harvest on each individual property.
+Elk hunting on these areas is restricted by KDFWR and landowners to control hunting pressure and harvest on each individual property.
 After this drawing is held, hunters may move in or out of these regulated areas via an automated online system.
-Thirty-two properties totaling over 228,000 acres were managed as Regulated Areas in 2019 which created spots for 215 hunter and resulted in 46 elk being harvested.
+Thirty properties totaling 312,399 acres were managed as Regulated Areas in 2020 which created spots for 216 hunters and resulted in 46 elk being harvested.